Xeroplexa intersecta

-Xeroplexa intersecta is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Geomitridae.
+Xeroplexa intersecta, commonly known has wrinkled snail is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Geomitridae.

 It was previously included within the genus Candidula.

 This snail can be a pest species in agricultural settings.

 Description

 The 4–7 mm × 7–12 mm shell has 5 convex whorls.
 The aperture is simple without a lip; the aperture margin is slightly reflected near the umbilicus.
 The umbilicus is open and variably wide.
 The periostracum is whitish or yellowish with brown bands or spots and finely striated.
 The animal is yellowish or bluish grey with dark brown pigments.
 The upper tentacles are long, and the lower tentacles are very short.

 Xeroplexa intersecta Botanic Gardens, Cambridge (England).
 Scale bar 0.5 cm.